jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 1. To add email notifications to our Tines SOAR, drag the **"send email"** icon to the storyboard and **connect it to the webhook**.

-2. Configure email addresses, sender names, subjects, and the email body using the same formatting from earlier.
+2. Configure email addresses, sender names, subjects, and the email body using HTML formatting.
-   - In part 8, I setup a webpage that offers to optionally isolate a machine.
-I also included the link to that in the email so analysts can isolate from anywhere.

 ```
 Title: <<retrieve_detections.body.cat>>